sidooms/MovieTweetings/README.md

 Metric | Value
 --- | ---
-Total number of ratings                 | 445,329
+Total number of ratings                 | 448,926
-Number of unique users                  | 40,049
+Number of unique users                  | 40,291
-Number of unique items                  | 23,072
+Number of unique items                  | 23,156
-These stats were last autocalculated on Fri Dec 18 08:42:40 CET 2015  ([more stats here](./stats.md))
+These stats were last autocalculated on Sat Dec 26 15:42:16 CET 2015  ([more stats here](./stats.md))

 ##A Movie Rating Dataset Collected From Twitter